Adopted: August 14, 2020*

 In extenuating circumstances, the Office of Institutional Equity (OIE) has authority to extend such timelines.
 In the case of such an extension, OIE will notify the affected parties of the extension, including the reason(s) for the extension.
-Examples of extenuating circumstances include the complexity of the case, delays due to holiday or University breaks, the unavailability of parties or witnesses, and inclement weather or other unforeseen circumstances.
+Examples of extenuating circumstances include the complexity of the case, delays due to holiday or Duke breaks, the unavailability of parties or witnesses, and inclement weather or other unforeseen circumstances.
 Unless otherwise indicated as “calendar days,” all timeframes in these Procedures refer to business days.
 The phrase “business days” refers to those days ordinarily recognized by the Duke University administrative calendar as workdays.

 V. Intake Process for Reports of Title IX Sexual Harassment

-- discuss the availability of Supportive Measures;
+- Discuss the availability of Supportive Measures;

-- explain that Supportive Measures are available with or without the filing of a Formal Complaint;
+- Explain that Supportive Measures are available with or without the filing of a Formal Complaint;

-- inform the Complainant of the process for filing a Formal Complaint; and
+- Inform the Complainant of the process for filing a Formal Complaint; and

 OIE will also ensure that the Complainant receives a written explanation of available resources and options, including the following: